blogbookshire me

 Finding the right spot

 To get to a good spot I need to have a good understanding of both parties and figure out the best solution to move forward, and then translate this into actions.
-The actual things to do are massively depending on the context, so my day to day varies a lot.
+The actual things to do are obviously depending on the context, so my day to day varies a lot.
 I might work on budgets, review pull requests, prepare performance reviews, meet job candidates, write some code to fix a flaky test…

 If I do my job correctly, it will lead to great people wanting to join and stay while delivering value for the company, ultimately helping everyone succeed.